TanStack/form/README.md

     - This can be used to enable/disable a submit button for the form.
   - `...any`
     - Any other meta information can be stored here via the `field.setMeta` or `instance.setFieldMeta` functions
+- `formContext: FormInstance`
+  - This can be used to manually link `useField` instances to a parent form.
+This is useful if `useField` is in the same block scope as `useForm`.
+  - Simply pass `formContext` to `useField` like so: `useField(fieldName, { formContext })`.
+That field is now linked to the form that provided the `formContext`.
 - `debugForm: Bool`
   - If set to `true` the form instance will be serialized and rendered after the `Form` element returned by the instance
 - `reset() => void`